-Close on the heels of UPI, e Mandate is the latest step jump.
+And, close on the heels of UPI, e-Mandate/e-NACH is the latest step jump.

 Recurring payments are intrinsic to many businesses – new and old.
-However, India has lacked a convenient way to process them due to restrictions on two-factor authentication (2FA).
+But, India has lacked a convenient way to process them due to restrictions on two-factor authentication (2FA).

-Recurring payments or Subscriptions are automatic payments, where a customer authorizes a service provider to debit fixed or variable amounts at regular intervals.
+Recurring payments or subscriptions are automatic payments.
+A customer authorises a service provider to debit a fixed or variable amount from their bank account at regular intervals.

-- Content: Online streaming services have revolutionised the way we watch videos and listen to music.
+- Over-the-top (OTT) Media Services: Online streaming services have revolutionised the way we watch videos and listen to music.
 Companies like Netflix, Amazon Prime, Spotify etc. are heavily dependent on subscriptions that need to be renewed at fixed intervals.
-It also includes newsletters and magazines that require a monthly or annually recurring fee
+Newsletters and magazines also require a monthly or annually recurring fee

 - SaaS: SaaS businesses are heavily dependent on charging a recurring payment every month which can scale up with use.

-- Financial Services: Loan repayments, investments and insurance premiums are best paid over in recurring intervals.
+- Financial Services: Loan repayments, investments, and insurance premiums are best paid in recurring intervals.

 But, this solution isn’t a very efficient one.

-- You fill your SIP instruction and the ECS mandate. (bank account details, scheme name, SIP amount, debit intervals etc.)
+- Fill your SIP instruction and the mandate form (Add details such as bank account details, scheme name, SIP amount, debit intervals etc.).